 This version of AutoPairs requires an Intel CPU and OS 10.5 or later.

-Version 3.1.2 fixes a bug in saving settings.
+Version 3.1.2 fixed a bug in saving settings.